Transitional cell carcinoma (ureter)

-The ureter is the least common location for transitional cell carcinoma (TCC) of the urinary tract, 2-3 times less common that TCC of the renal pelvis and 100 times less common that TCC of the bladder.
+The ureter is the least common location for transitional cell carcinoma (TCC) of the urinary tract, 2-3 times less common than TCC of the renal pelvis, and 100 times less common than transitional cell carcinoma of the bladder.
 It accounts for only 1% of all upper urinary tract malignancies 1.

 - proximal third: 3%

 - distal third: 73%